Understanding Your Aid

 If you are awarded a scholarship by your college or academic department, that college or department will handle the posting of the scholarship while the Scholarship and Fellowship Services office in the Office of Accounting will oversee the disbursement of the funds.
 All questions regarding these types of scholarships should be directed to your college/department administration and the Office of Accounting.

 The majority of private donor scholarships are handled by the Office of Scholarships and Financial Aid (OSFA).
 In most cases, scholarship donors will send checks directly to OSFA for processing, but not always.
+If you receive financial aid and will be receiving a private scholarship, please report the scholarship through your Financial Aid Notification.
+For more information, watch the How to Accept your FAN video above.

 If a donor sends a scholarship check to you instead, and it is payable to you only, you must report it to OSFA immediately.